 BIAS WARNING: Democrat candidates are not important to this publication.

-One thought on “Truth now: What officials say about new state rep candidates
+One response to “Truth now: What officials say about new state rep candidates”

 I appreciate the info on the candidates.
 I am never quite sure how or where to go to find out more about them.